A Tradition of Innovation and Lifelong Learning

 Lawyer, Judge 1901-1979

-Edith Spurlock Sampson was a pioneering American lawyer, judge, and diplomat who broke barriers for African American women in the legal and international arenas.
-Born in 1898 in Pittsburgh, she rose from modest beginnings to become one of the first Black women admitted to the Illinois bar and later served as an assistant state’s attorney in Chicago.
+Edith Spurlock Sampson was a pioneering American lawyer, judge, and diplomat who broke significant barriers for African American women in both the legal profession and international affairs.
+Born in 1898 in Pittsburgh, Pennsylvania, she rose from modest beginnings—working her way through school as a social worker and teacher—to become one of the first Black women admitted to the Illinois bar.

 Mourning Dove